ravenx99/backuppc-visualize/README.md

 bpcviz-gatherdata takes three parameters:

-* -d <days> : the number of days to view, always anchored on "today"
+  + -d <days> : the number of days to view, always anchored on "today"
-* -p <path> : path to backup data; defaults to **/var/lib/backuppc/pc**
+  + -p <path> : path to backup data; defaults to **/var/lib/backuppc/pc**
-* -e '<exclude list>' : a space-separated list of Perl regular expressions to filter from the host names
+  + -e '<exclude list>' : a space-separated list of Perl regular expressions to filter from the host names
+  + -s <time|host> : Sort by host name or start time of most recent backup.
+The default is "time".

 **bpcviz.plot** is the default Ploticus script.
 Feel free to use this as a starting point to customize your own plot output.